Girls and puberty

 Increase in height and weight

 Starting at around age nine, girls begin to gain about 17% to 18% of their adult height.
 If someone has commented that you are "all hands and feet," it's true!
 Your limbs grow first, then your trunk.
 Most girls reach their peak height growth about six months before they start their first period.

-If you are gaining weight too fast, you may need to increase your exercise and substitute fruit and vegetables for junk foods.
+If you are gaining weight too fast, you may need to increase your exercise and opt for fruit and vegetables instead of junk foods.

 Puberty breast development